DataDog/integrations-core/mysql/README.md

 - InnoDB (e.g. buffer pool metrics, etc.)

 You can also create your own metrics using custom SQL queries.

-<div class="alert alert-info">This page describes the MySQL agent integration; if you are looking for the Database Monitoring product for MySQL, see <a href="/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>

 **Note:** This integration is also compatible with [MariaDB][2], as it serves as a ["drop-in replacement"][3] for MySQL.